puzzlehq/aleo-starter/README.md

 ## Getting started

+Install the Puzzle wallet from

-Run `pnpm i && pnpm dev` to start the development server.
+Run `pnpm i && pnpm dev` to run the demo

+Navigate to `localhost:5173` and connect the Puzzle wallet to see your balance